xiangzhu/dscr_blm/README.md

-# dscr-template
+# dscr\_blm
-a template repository for a dynamic statistical comparison
+a repository for a dynamic statistical comparison of Bayesian linear model fitting procedures and their applications in genetic association studies

 ## An example